deephaven/deephaven-core/README.md

 docker run hello-world
 ```

-On Windows, these commands must be run using WSL 2.
+On Windows, these commands must be run inside a WSL 2 terminal.

 If any dependencies are missing or unsupported versions are installed, see [Launch Deephaven from pre-built images](https://deephaven.io/core/docs/tutorials/launch-pre-built/#prerequisites) for installation instructions.